from £72 /night help Price for guests, Nights

 Let me say straight away that the house is unashamedly modern, and although a typical tourist may at first prefer the idea of an old rustic mill off the beaten track, please let me stress that I too like 'old' but my Spanish husband (a civil engineer who knows and cares about such things) soon squashed my romantic notions by showing me one or two 'old and rustic' hideaways!
 Our house, on the contrary, is wonderfully comfortable and everything works.
 In Spain that is sometimes not always the case!
 So it's ideal as a holiday getaway.
 We have lashings of hot water, electricity, comfortable furniture, good beds, clean linen and all the usual mod cons.

 We want you to enjoy your holiday and to remember Toledo and our home.
 We want this to be home from home for you.
 It's very comfortable, not some spruced-up holiday let, with stick furniture, too many ants and nylon sheets!

 The fully fitted kitchen comes complete with all the usual crockery and utensils and we are happy to arrange a welcome pack on arrival at a cost of 40€ which includes wine, fresh milk, teabags, coffee, sugar, water, biscuits, bread, cheese and cold meats.
 Please confirm when making your reservation.

-We have 3 good-sized bedrooms and 3 bathrooms (two with full-size baths and fitted showers and one which is a beautiful and newly-fitted shower room downstairs) and a living room with the usual accoutrements including a splendid dining table.
+We have 4 good-sized bedrooms (3 upstairs and 1 downstairs) and 3 bathrooms (two with full-size baths and fitted showers and one which is a beautiful and newly-fitted shower room downstairs) and a living room with the usual accoutrements including a splendid dining table.
 We have a cot available.